 If in the Gravesend area all town facilities including banks and shops together with good transport will be available close by, likewise with Erith.

-If moored at Gallions Point Marina at least you are near a DLR connection, even though there doesn't appear to be a lots else in the area.
+If moored at Gallions Point Marina at least you are near a DLR connection, and although there didn't appear to be a lots else in the area, there's now a huge Tescos about two thirds of a mile north of here and the area close around the marina has much residential development.
 A short ride on the train will get you to Stratford where there are ample shops and banks for every need.
 The nearby areas of Beckton, North Woolwich, Custom House and Canning Town are best avoided by strangers.
 There is no need to fret about your boat however as there is good security at the Marina.

 The River Thames is the second longest river in the United Kingdom and the longest river entirely in England, rising at Thames Head in Gloucestershire, and flowing into the North Sea at the Thames Estuary.
 It has a special significance in flowing through London, the capital of the United Kingdom, although London only touches a short part of its course.
 The river is tidal in London with a rise and fall of 7 metres (23 ft) and becomes non-tidal at Teddington Lock.
 The catchment area covers a large part of South Eastern and Western England and the river is fed by over 20 tributaries.
 The river contains over 80 islands, and having both seawater and freshwater stretches supports a variety of wildlife.